-To add or drop a course the student must initiate a "change of program" with the Office of Student Records and have it approved by the academic advisor.
-A change of program must be submitted to the Records Office after being approved.
+To add or drop a course the student must initiate a "change of program" with the Registrar's Office and have it approved by the academic advisor.
+A change of program must be submitted to the Office of the Registrar after being approved.
 All changes and alterations must be made not later than the date designed in the calendar as "last day for change of registration."
 No student will receive credit for a course in which he/she is not officially registered.